 I find cosplay fascinating, but I covered it when I went to the last Hyper Japan back in November, so I’m going to limit myself to one picture here.
 This heavily-armed girl is dressed as Sanada Yukimura (Scorpio) from the anime/video game Sengoku Basara (Devil Kings).

 There were plenty of stalls selling food to go and tables full of people tucking into it, but for my food picture I chose this one – a sushi start pack from Yutaka, which appealed to me for its practicality and its popularity – they were selling like hot cakes.
 (What an inappropriate metaphor that is!)
-You can also buy their products online.

 But the stand where I spent most of my time, and what the rest of this post is going to be about, was the geisha house.